tawfikhammad/chat-with-video/README.md

 # VidBot - AI-Powered YouTube Video Q&A App

-This project allow you chat with any YouTube video just by pasting its URL.
-It extracts the transcript, chunks the content, embeds it into a vector database, and enables intelligent conversation using LLMs.
+RAG application allows you chat with any YouTube video just by pasting its URL, supported both Arabic and English Languages.

 ## Tech Stack